Limitations to Email Analytics

-Since we rely upon an image loading, we aren't able to track recipients who do not enable images for your email.
+Since we rely upon image loading, we aren't able to track recipients who do not enable images for your email.
 Email Analytics is a way to break down your open rate—to give you further insight into your recipients who did open your message.
-Some email clients block external images, or are not capable of displaying HTML email.
+Some email clients block external images or are not capable of displaying HTML email.
 That includes non-current models of BlackBerry, and other older mobile devices unable to view HTML email.
-As a result these are not tracked and do not appear in your reports.
+As a result, these are not tracked and do not appear in your reports.

 Gmail, Yahoo!, and AOL

 Email accounts for these providers cache images for emails viewed on the web and on mobile apps—and image caching impacts the way Email Analytics reports webmail and mobile app opens.
 Since August 2018, both Yahoo!
 Mail and AOL have been processed by the same backend servers, and we can no longer distinguish between them.
 That’s why both AOL and Yahoo! opens will report as Yahoo!/AOL going forward.
 We have comprehensive articles explaining how Gmail and Yahoo! handle opens.